Understanding FASD, Employment and Involvement with the Justice System

 - Regulation of mood and affect

-- Adaptive behaviour, social skills or social communication
+- Adaptive behaviour, social skills and social communication

 Atypical facial characteristics